startups · 07 Nov 2025

 Grant type: Federal grant — National Institutes of Health (NIH) and the National Science Foundation (NSF).

-Grant size: Up to $1,200,000/up to 4 years, varies based on the scientific merit and availability of funds.
+Grant size: Up to $1,200,000 over up to 4 years; the exact amount is based on scientific merit and the availability of funds.

-How to apply: Submit your research proposal along with all necessary documentation through the Grants.gov portal.
+How to apply: Submit your research proposal along with all necessary documentation through the Research.gov or Grants.gov portal.

 NIH Smart Health Research Grants, supported by the National Institutes of Health (NIH) and the National Science Foundation (NSF), provide financial assistance to high-risk, high-reward research in the realm of biomedical and public health.
-This grant funding aims to support research projects of various kinds, provided they align with the general interests of the participating NIH Institutes, Centers, and Offices.
+This grant funding aims to support research projects that span two or more scientific and engineering disciplines, such as engineering, mathematical sciences, social, behavioral, or economic sciences, and that address a key health problem.

 PhRMA Foundation Digital Health Grants